 Ok I’m in.
 How do I book my vaccine?

 We’ll be using our online booking provider HotDoc to take all vaccine appointments.Book Appointment

-You’ll be able to book in for a slot, and we ask that you arrive to the front of the clinic just before your allocated time.
+You’ll be able to book in for a slot, and we ask that you arrive at the clinic just before your allocated time.

 As we’ll be preparing the vaccine stock according to the number of bookings, please ensure you cancel your appointment if there is a chance you can’t attend.

 Once booked, please arrive 5 minutes before your scheduled time and bring your face mask, and line up at our BACK DOOR just off Powell Street.
 A reception staff will be there to check you in, ensure you have understood the process and check your identity.

 We ask that unless there is a medical reason (lymph node clearance, AV fistula, amputation) that you have the immunisation in your left arm.

 Please wear a t-shirt or singlet that can easily be pulled up.

 Our reception will guide you down the hall to the immunisation room, where one of our doctors or nurses will check your name, deliver vaccine, put a bandaid on your arm, and ask you to continue down the hall to the back of the clinic where another reception staff awaits.